-Welding shall be carried out in accordance with the provisions of AS/NZS 1554.1 and MRTS78 as applicable.
+Welding shall be carried out in accordance with the provisions of AS/NZS 1554.1 and MRTS78 Fabrication of Structural Stainless Steelwork as applicable.
+A Weld Procedure Specification for both shop fabrication of steel liners and field splice welding shall be submitted to the Administrator for approval prior to welding liners.
+Hold Point 2

-All spiral, longitudinal, transverse and all field welds (including joints) shall be full penetration butt welds.
+All spiral, longitudinal, transverse and all field splice welds (including joints) shall be full penetration butt welds.
 Segments shall be rotated 90 degrees to each other so that longitudinal welds along the liner are staggered.
+All fabrication shop welds shall be made using a submerged arc process.

-Liners shall be supplied to the site in the longest lengths possible, commensurate with the overall length of the pile and the transport facilities available.
+Liners shall be supplied to the Site in the longest lengths possible, commensurate with the overall length of the pile and the transport facilities available.